openservicemesh/osm/DESIGN.md

 This component:
   1. Communicates with the [mesh specification module (4)](#4-mesh-specification) to detect when a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) was created, changed, or deleted via [SMI Spec](https://github.com/deislabs/smi-spec).
   1. Reaches out to the [certificate manager (2)](#2-certificate-manager) and requests a new TLS certificate for the newly discovered service.
-  1. Retrieves the IP addresses of the mesh workloads by observing the compute platforms via the [endpoints providers (3)](#3-endpoints-providers).
+  1. Retrieves the IP addresses of the mesh workloads by observing the compute platforms via the [providers (3)](#3-providers).
   1. Combines the outputs of 1, 2, and 3 above into a data structure, which is then passed to the [proxy control plane (1)](#1-proxy-control-plane), serialized and sent to all relevant connected proxies.

 ![diagram](https://user-images.githubusercontent.com/49918230/73008758-27b3a800-3e07-11ea-894e-93f53e08731e.png)